MSAlamKhan/widget_sizer/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-# widgetSizer
+# widget_sizer

 Create stunning, responsive UIs effortlessly with SizeConfig, ensuring a flawless experience across all mobile devices and tablets.

 ## Introduction

-SizeConfig provides a comprehensive solution for creating responsive UIs that adapt seamlessly across various screen sizes and device types.
+widget_sizer provides a comprehensive solution for creating responsive UIs that adapt seamlessly across various screen sizes and device types.
 It includes utilities to scale UI elements proportionally based on the screen dimensions.

 # Getting started